birdandhike.com logo

 Geology

 The mountains are predominantly limestone, which formed in shallow seas, and various fossils can be found in the rocks.
-In addition to paleozoic carbonates (limestone and dolomite), small outcrops of precambrian igneous and metamorphic are exposed near Hackberry Spring, and volcanic tuffs are found in a few areas, including Sunflower Peak.
+In addition to Paleozoic carbonates (limestone and dolomite), small outcrops of Precambrian igneous and metamorphic are exposed near Hackberry Spring, and volcanic tuffs are found in a few areas, including Sunflower Peak.

 Meadow Valley Range Wilderness Area Meadow Valley Range Wilderness Area